 To create an abandoned cart program, proceed as follows:

-1. Navigate to Automation > Interactions and click Create Program.
+1. Navigate to Automation > Automation, click Create Program and select Behavior-focused journeys (Interactions).

 2. Select the Web Extend event trigger and choose the Updated cart trigger event.